mapeditor/tiled/docs/manual/automapping.rst

 make it random the *index* of the output layers needs to be different for each layer.

-The following rule might look always the same, but there are different grass tiles.
+The following rule might look the same, but there are different grass tiles.
 Each grass tile is in both one of the input and one of the output layers (the order of the layers doesn't matter).